Note: If you’d prefer to watch our Announcement Video, click here.

 The challenges can be found in the following graphic.
 If you need more information on each challenge, or if you can’t view the graphic, detailed descriptions are given below.

-- (Post) Apocalyptic/Dystopia Trope: Read a book that occurs leading up to/during/following an apocalypse or a book with a dystopia.
-Alternatively, read a book with 500+ pages.
+• (Post) Apocalyptic/Dystopia Trope: Read a book that takes place during or following an apocalyptic event or a book that features a dystopia.
+Alternatively, read a comfort read.

 Team Challenges